Nurnberg-Meistersinger/PRTCTeam/README.md

 ## Proving Logic

-As part of the hackathon, we were able to build a simplified prototype system and write the logic for proving the onset of a rather critical Golden Ticket Attack — a cyberattack targeting Active Directory infrastructure that allows attackers to gain persistent domain-level access by forging Kerberos authentication tickets.
+As part of the hackathon, we were able to build a simplified prototype system and write the logic for proving the onset of a rather critical [Golden Ticket Attack](https://www.sentinelone.com/blog/mitigation-strategy-kerberos-golden-ticket-attack/): a cyberattack targeting Active Directory infrastructure that allows attackers to gain persistent domain-level access by forging Kerberos authentication tickets.

 ### How It Works

-1. Compromise: Attacker obtains the KRBTGT account password hash (domain controller's master key)
+1. Compromise: Attacker obtains the [KRBTGT account](https://adsecurity.org/?p=483) password hash (domain controller's master key)
 2. Forgery: Creates fake Ticket-Granting Tickets (TGT) with arbitrary parameters
 3. Persistence: Gains unlimited access to any domain resource while remaining undetectable